dautohamchoi/dautohamchoi/README.md

 ## I'm an environmental engineer who want to be a front-end developer in the future.

-- :muscle: I'm currently practising coding through a few small projects.
+- :muscle: I'm currently practising coding through a few small projects everyday.

 - :point_right: 2020 Goals: Landing a job in multinational companies where I can contribute a small part to their success.